Biggest winners and losers from the Fed’s interest rate hike

 Since late 2021, investors have been pricing in rate increases, and the S&P 500 spent most of 2022 in a deep slump.
 Now with the 10-year Treasury moderating, investors have sent stocks higher in the last few months because they think they can see the end of rate hikes.
 Still, higher rates should slow growth and therefore corporate earnings, if not create an outright recession.

-For most of 2022, higher rates hit bonds hard, pushing their prices down.
-The longer the bond’s maturity, the more it’s been stung by rising rates.
-However, now with investors starting to spot an end to the Fed’s aggressive tightening, the bond market has been finding a floor on prices.
+Higher rates hit bonds hard, and the longer the bond’s maturity, the more it’s been stung by rising rates.
+However, with investors now anticipating an end to the Fed’s aggressive tightening, the bond market has been finding a floor on prices.
 But with the economy yet to endure an expected recession, stocks may still be in for a choppy ride.

 Now short-term rates are much more attractive if you’re looking for a safe place to stash money while waiting for things to cool off.